 You might ask yourself this question on a daily basis if you are addicted to drugs and alcohol.
 No one wants to be hooked on dangerous substances like these.
 If you have tried to stop using but have been unsuccessful, residential treatment might be able to help.
 When enrolled into inpatient care, you will be given the time and space to fully examine your addiction.
 This will allow you to understand why you started using and why the use continued.

 If you are addicted to drugs or alcohol and know that you need help, reach out and ask for it.
 You may get in touch with a program that is not suited to meet your needs.
 However, you can be directed to a place that is.
 If you suspect that you need residential treatment, pick up the phone today.
 Call a local treatment center, therapist, or loved one.
 Ask for the help that you deserve.

 How Can Residential Treatment Help You?

 Residential treatment is the top-tier of addiction treatment.
-Everyone who participates in residential treatment can benefit significantly.
+Everyone who participates by enrolling with inpatient care can benefit significantly.
 Residential treatment can help you in countless ways.
 Consider the following:

 - Safe environment — In residential treatment, you will be living at the facility.
 Drugs and alcohol are strictly prohibited from the premises, eliminating the temptation to use.
 The living quarters are also clean and comfortable.
 You don’t need to worry about coming in contact with people connected to your use (e.g. a dealer, an addicted friend).
 In residential treatment, you are safe.
 You are not living in a toxic environment.
 You are not living alone.
 Instead, you are living in a space where everyone around you can help encourage your recovery.